KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-Now, we call the function from the game scene constructor and we assign the return value to the field `grid_entity_`:
+Call the function from the game scene constructor and assign the return value to the field `grid_entity_`.

 ```
 game_scene(entt::registry &entity_registry) noexcept : base_scene(entity_registry)